Thank you for allowing me to represent

 - I love Austin and want to continue to make sure that our children and grandchildren get to enjoy Austin at its best.

 The success of an elected official is the art of doing what everyone knows needs to be done.

 To listen and encourage conversations:

-- Hold Town Meetings in the District to connect our community
+- Holding Town Meetings in the District to connect our community.

-- Implement a District 10 Website with information and format for citizen communication
+- Maintaining a District 10 website with information and format for citizen communication.

 To make decisions based on asking the following questions:

 - Is it reasonable?